thinkspaces/thinkspaces-react/docs/database.md

 #### Project().id()

-Returns the unique string ID of document in the database.
+Returns the unique string ID of project document in the database.

+#### static Project.idFromShortname(shortname)

+Returns the unique ID of a project document in the database.

+Arguments:

+- `shortname`: a string corresponding to the unique shortname for any project

+Notes:

+- Useful for routing (creating Project instances using a shortname indirectly when the pid is not known)